NikitaVolkov87/test_task_Melior-Games/README.md

 ```
 'Search' - page:
 1) (done) Format options should be loaded from server.
-2) Form fields are filters and are optional, although they should still be validated where needed.
+2) (done) Form fields are filters and are optional, although they should still be validated where needed.
 3) List of filtered books should have the same look as the list on the 'Main' page.
 4) (done) Form fields state changes should be immediately reflected in url GET parameters dynamically, e.g.:
   Form content: